Cities across the Northeast experience better air quality indexes as hazardous wildfire smoke subsides – KION546

 (CNN) — Sorely missed blue skies are returning and cities across the northeastern US are experiencing better air quality indexes after the monstrous cloud of smoke spewed by the wildfires in Canada dissipates.

-Major metropolitan cities across Pennsylvania, New York, New Jersey, and Connecticut have air quality indexes below 100 as of Saturday morning, according to government website airnow.gov.
+Major metropolitan cities across Pennsylvania, New York, New Jersey and Connecticut had air quality indexes below 100 as of Saturday morning, according to government website airnow.gov.
 When the index rises over 100, the air quality is classified as “unhealthy for sensitive groups.”

 For days, more than 75 million people have been trapped under a thick, orange blanket of smog as the Canadian wildfires spewed noxious fumes across the border.